Constipation and autoimmune: 4 tips to help toilet time

 • Mucosal lining of the intestinal tract (a protective layer against leaky gut and the development of yeast/bacteria biofilms)

-I go into much greater detail with my clients.
+I go into much greater detail with my clients and students in The Integrative Autoimmune Membership.
 For instance, solutions on how to address side effects of necessary medications, enzymatic support, superfoods for digestive wellness, and how to minimize food and other factors that are notorious for contributing to poor digestion).
-If you're interested in learning more, you can book a call below to discover what that may look like for you.
+If you're interested in learning more, you can book a call below to discover what that may look like for you or get on the Waitlist for our Autoimmune Jumpstart program.

 There are two kinds of fibre: soluble and insoluble.